Hiromu Arakawa: Career

 Arakawa began her career in the manga world as an assistant to Hiroyuki Etō, author of Enix's (Note: Square Enix from 2003 onwards.)
 Mahōjin Guru Guru.
 Her own manga Stray Dog was published in Enix's Monthly Shōnen Gangan in 1999.
 Stray Dog won the ninth 21st Century "Shōnen Gangan" Award.
 She published one chapter of Shanghai Yōmakikai in Monthly Shōnen Gangan in 2000.

 Fullmetal Alchemist

 In July 2001, Arakawa published the first chapter of Fullmetal Alchemist in Monthly Shōnen Gangan.
 The series spanned 108 chapters, with the last one published in July 2010, and the series was collected in twenty-seven volumes.
-Some reviewers say that the combination of Arakawa's art style and the writing in Fullmetal Alchemist contribute to its dark thematic elements.
 The series won the 49th Shogakukan Manga Award in the shōnen category in 2004.

 Fullmetal Alchemist has been adapted into two anime series by Bones.
 When they were creating the first, Arakawa assisted them in its early development.
 However, she was not involved in the making of the script, so the anime has a different ending from the manga, which she developed further.

 When the second anime adaptation was reaching its ending, Arakawa showed director Yasuhiro Irie her plans for the manga's ending, making both end in near dates.
-Most reviewers distinguish between the manga and anime, which they attribute to differences in style and subject matter.
-One review explains that the manga is more "emotional," whereas the anime is more whimsical.
-Arakawa's simple, dark style and plot choices contrast with the anime's "cartoony," colorful rendering.
-Reviews in general tend to ascribe the anime to children and the manga to teens and adults.